PCSX2/pcsx2-net-www/docs/setup/dumping.md

 <Image src={require("./img/imgburn_setting.webp").default} />

-Wait for the dumping process to be completed.
+Wait for the dumping process to complete.
 Depending on the game size, this will take some time.

 <Image src={require("./img/imgburn_dump.webp").default} />

-### Alternative: Dumping PlayStation 2 discs with MPF (more advanced)
+### Alternative: Using MPF (more advanced)

 Media Preservation Frontend (MPF) is a GUI for several applications aimed at preserving optical media.
-It can be a bit more involved for non-PlayStation disc dumping, but for PS1 and PS2 its fairly simple.
+It can be a bit more involved for non-PlayStation disc dumping, but it's fairly simple for PS1 and PS2.

 #### Where to get MPF

 [MPF's GitHub repo](https://github.com/SabreTools/MPF)

 This tool is currently only available on Windows, but Linux support may be added in the future.
-It should be noted the command-line tools that are used for the backend of this tool are all free, open-source and available on all major operating systems.
+The command-line tools that are used for the backend of this tool are all free, open-source, and available on all major operating systems.

 #### How to use it